peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

  * <i>str</i>: A string described by the FromRadixSubstring method.

  * <i>radix</i>: A base from 2 to 36.
-Depending on the radix, the string can use the basic digits 0 to 9 (U+0030 to U+0039) and then the basic letters A to Z (U+0041 to U+005A).
+Depending on the radix, the string can use the basic digits 0 to 9 (U+0030 to U+0039) and then the basic upper-case letters A to Z (U+0041 to U+005A).
 For example, 0-9 in radix 10, and 0-9, then A-F in radix 16.
+Where a basic upper-case letter A to Z is allowed in the string, the corresponding basic lower-case letter (U+0061 to U+007a) is allowed instead.

 <b>Return Value:</b>